 Community Benefit Programs and Activities

-Nori Lim is giving a series of seminars for students and parents on Anxiety and Stress Management at Druid Hills High School.
+Nori Lim gave Part III of the Anxiety and Stress Management Seminar Series at Druid Hill School.

 Emory in the Media